-1% p.a. for direct investors No performance fees No initial fees No redemption fees No overtrading
+1% p.a. for direct investors

-In recent years the term "hedge fund" has come to represent just a charging structure, as hedge funds have developed in every asset class, including equities, bonds, currencies, commodities, derivatives and even collectibles such as art and fine wine.
-It is not always possible to short some of these assets, and even when it is possible, it is clear from the results of many hedge funds during the credit crunch that they either weren't hedging or weren't doing so effectively.
-This leaves hedge funds defined by the two and twenty charging structure alone.
+No performance fees

+No initial fees

+No redemption fees

+No overtrading

 There are two problems with that structure.
 Firstly, human nature being what it is, it provides temptation for the hedge fund manager to make an extreme and often highly leveraged bet with the fund.
 If it comes off, he or she walks away with 20% of the gains.
 If not, it's not their money which is lost.
 Using this methodology, many hedge fund managers have been able to retire after a short period of good performance.
-Even if it does not fail and lose the investors' money, this "strategy" does not lead to longterm compounding of returns, because, by definition, the fund manager takes to the hills (or his yacht) after a short period of spectacular performance.
+Even if it does not fail and lose the investors' money, this "strategy" does not lead to long-term compounding of returns, because, by definition, the fund manager takes to the hills (or his yacht) after a short period of spectacular performance.